bayfrontmedia/directus-api-client/docs/directus-client.md

-# Directus API client
+# Directus client

-This library requires a configuration array be passed to its constructor.
+The `DirectusClient` class requires a configuration array be passed to its constructor.

 The configuration array requires the following keys: